 The Third Party Litigation Funding Law Review: United Arab Emirates

 The Dubai International Financial Centre (DIFC) is a free zone within the United Arab Emirates (UAE), which was established in 2004.
 The DIFC is a common law jurisdiction – an enclave within the UAE's otherwise civil law legal system – and has its own courts (the DIFC Courts), where proceedings are governed by the Rules of the DIFC Courts (RDC), which are closely modelled on the English Civil Procedure Rules.
 The DIFC also has its own civil and commercial legal framework, which is different from the onshore UAE law.
 As part of that framework, the DIFC has its own Arbitration Law,2 which is based on the UNCITRAL Model Law.
+This used to be one of the many differences between the DIFC and onshore UAE; however, onshore UAE arbitration is now governed by the Federal Law No. 6 of 2018, which is also based on the UNCITRAL Model Law.
+This change brings the UAE into line with internationally accepted standards in terms of procedure and enforcement.
+It remains to be seen how the new Law will be applied in practice, but this development is likely to offer more certainty and, therefore, likely to make UAE-seated arbitration more attractive to funds.

 The UAE, and the Middle Eastern region in general, have not been a traditional market for litigation funding, and that has mostly been because funders have perceived Middle Eastern jurisdictions as not offering the level of certainty and predictability they look for in the legal process.
 However, the introduction of common law free zones such as the DIFC (and more recently Abu Dhabi Global Market), with their own courts and arbitration laws, gives rise to more attractive new markets for funders.